archivesspace/archivesspace/ARCHITECTURE.md

 to store this relationship and retrieve it later as needed.

+### Agents and `agent_manager.rb`

+Agents present a bit of a representational challenge.
+There are four types of agents (person, family, corporate entity, software), and at a high-level they're structured in the same way: each type can contain one or more name records, zero or more contact records, and a number of properties.
+Records that link to agents (via a relationship, for example) can link to any of the four types so, in some sense, each agent type implements a common `Agent` interface.

+However, the different agent types differ in their details.
+Agents contain name records, but the types of those name records correspond to the type of the agent: a person agent contains a person name record, for example.
+So, in spite of their similarities, the different agents need to be modelled as separate record types.

+The `agent_manager` module captures the high-level similarities between agents.
+Each agent model includes the agent manager mixin:

+     include AgentManager::Mixin

+and then defines itself declaratively by the provided class method:

+     register_agent_type(:jsonmodel => :agent_person,
+                         :name_type => :name_person,
+                         :name_model => NamePerson)

+This definition sets up the properties of that agent.
+It:

+  * sets up a one_to_many relationship with the corresponding name type of the agent.

+  * sets up a one_to_many relationship with the agent_contact table.

+  * adds a nested record definition which defines the names list of the agent (so the list of names for the agent are automatically stored in and retrieved from the database)

+  * sets up a nested record definition which sets up the contact list of the agent.

 ## Validations

 As records are added to and updated within the ArchivesSpace system,